Rising interest rates: Why they’re increasing and how this might affect you

 • A variable rate is calculated based on an index (set by the banking industry) and a margin (set by the lender).
 The index typically mirrors federal interest rate movements…and when the index goes up or down, a variable rate will likely do the same.

-Note: The two most common indexes used to determine private student loan interest rates are the Secured Overnight Financing Rate (SOFR) and the London Interbank Offered Rate (LIBOR).
+Note: Two common indexes used to determine private student loan interest rates are the Secured Overnight Financing Rate (SOFR) and the London Interbank Offered Rate (LIBOR).
 You may see them mentioned in your loan documents.

 Why is my student loan interest rate increasing?